 Most of the information covered by a freedom of information request is available in the practice information leaflet or on the practice website.
-Requests for other information should be referred to Mrs Lorraine James.
+Details are in our Freedom of Information Act Publication Scheme.
+Requests for other information should be referred to Mrs Lorraine James, Mrs Samantha McConnell or Dr David James Langman.
 If we do not hold the information requested, we will inform the individual within the 20-working-day time limit.